ganeshrajadev/awesome-python/README.md

 ## Day 9: check_site_live.py
 - This script checks if a site is active or not in the given intervals. if it's down it sends a notification.

+## Day 10: dev_to_post_generate.py
+- This script uses a template and generates my 100 days python scripts posts for dev.to by checking the last updated file in Readme.
+This is helpful for me to quickly update dev.to post without manually copy pasting things again and again